AzureAD/microsoft-authentication-library-for-go/README.md

 # Microsoft Authentication Library (MSAL) for Go

-**Microsoft does not currently have bandwidth to actively develop this new addition to the MSAL family of libraries, but we would like to gauge customer interest and get early feedback.
+**MSAL Go is a new addition to the MSAL family of libraries, not yet in public preview, but we would like to gauge customer interest and get early feedback.
 Please contribute (see [CONTRIBUTING.md](https://github.com/AzureAD/microsoft-authentication-library-for-go/blob/dev/CONTRIBUTING.md)) and help us grow our list of supported MSAL SDKs.**

 The MSAL library for Go is part of the [Microsoft identity platform for developers](https://aka.ms/aaddevv2) (formerly named Azure AD) v2.0.
 It enables you to acquire security tokens to call protected APIs.
 It uses industry standard OAuth2 and OpenID Connect.